An exciting and challenging field, neurology encompasses all disorders of the brain and nervous system—parts of the body we're still learning about.

-Charles Flippen II, MD, a neurologist and director of the Neurology Residency Program at the David Geffen School of Medicine at UCLA, describes how these qualities are at the core of every neurologist's work.
+Charles Flippen II, MD, a neurologist and director of the Neurology Residency Program at the David Geffen School of Medicine at UCLA (DGSOM), describes how "the 3 Cs" are at the core of every neurologist's work.

 "It's rare for a problem to unfold in front of you; you have to do detective work," he explains.
 "You have to be curious about the patients' stories.
 We don't have cures for many disorders, so you have to be compassionate and provide the best care for as long as you can.
 Finally, you must be committed.
 There's never a time when you say there's nothing you can do."